lastrust/erc721-minting-boilerplate/react/README.md

 By cloning this repository, you can instantly create a mint application of ERC721 minting.

-## Overview

-This application uses the [bunzz-sdk](https://www.npmjs.com/package/bunzz-sdk) to communicate smart contact.

-For detailed instructions on how to use bunzz-sdk, see [here](https://www.npmjs.com/package/bunzz-sdk).

 ## Getting Started

 ### 1. Clone